kdsuneraavinash/events/README.md

 However for some reason `_SESSION` indicates user is logged in (unexpecting) , server will delete session information and return `session-deleted-refresh`  message.
 Then `javaScript` will refresh the page.
 (Since server thought that the user was logged in when it sent the page, page layout might be different from what should be shown)

 Once the page refreshes, it will then again start the process.
 However now the server will certainly return `session-not-present`.
 So Authorization is ended.

+When storing `_SESSION` we can implement in server side to check whether account details are correct.

 ### User logs in